Month 2, Week 2

 - Keep feeding times calm with few distractions to reduce spit-up.

 - Babies who spit up are not at increased risk for choking while on their backs.
-So don't put your baby to sleep on his stomach -- it's not safe.
-Sleeping in any position other than on the back increases the risk of sudden infant death syndrome (SIDS).
+But don't put your baby to sleep on his stomach -- it's not safe.
+Until your baby can roll over on his own, sleeping in any position other than on the back increases the risk of sudden infant death syndrome (SIDS).